Chindaka Naga: Decline

 The Kalachuri king of Ratanpur, Jajalla-deva I (1090-1120 CE), invaded the Chindaka Naga territory in 1114 AD annexing Kosala which was under Telugu Choda governorship.
 Jajalla-Deva I defeated Somesvara and took him prisoner, only releasing him at the intervention of his mother.

 During the struggle between the Gangas of Orissa and Kalachuris of Ratnapura for the Kalahandi region, the Chindaka Nagas allied themselves with the Gangas.
 The Kalachuri king Prithvi-deva II retaliated by devastating Chakrakota and destroying the Chindaka Naga capital, in an attempt to terrorise the Ganga king Anantavarman.
 The Bilaigarh copper plates inscription of Prithvideva reads- "His son Prithvîdëva (II) of well-known fame, who has planted his lotus-like foot on the rows of hostile princes' heads, has become the lord of kings — (he) who, by devastating Chakrakota, overwhelmed the illustrious Ganga king with anxiety in regard to the crossing of the ocean which was the sole means (of saving his life)."

 During the first half of 13th century, Chakrakota was invaded by Kholeshvara, the general of Yadava ruler Singhanadeva of Deogiri.
 Kakatiya ruler Ganapatideva also invaded bastar during 13th century.
 The last known ruler of this dynasty was Harishchandradeva, known from a Sati inscription dated 1324 AD.

+Branches

+A branch of the Chindakas/Chindas led by a Vallabharaja formed a dynasty that ruled from Bodh Gaya from the 11th to 13th centuries.
+This branch of the Chindakas were patrons of Buddhism and held the title of magadhādipati referring to the Magadha region.